Lut99/error-trace-rs/README.md

  o A specific reason
 ```

-If you enable the `colours`-feature, you can additionally print some neat colours:
+If you enable the `colors`-feature, you can additionally print some neat colours:
 ```rust
 use error_trace::ErrorTrace as _;